salilc/DigitRecognizer/README.md

 756 757 758 759 ...
 782 783

 ## Model Evaluation :
-The evaluation metric for this contest is the categorization accuracy, or the proportion of test images that are correctly classified.
+The evaluation metric for this model is the categorization accuracy, or the proportion of test images that are correctly classified.

 ## Future Work :
 1. Make sure the CNN is modeled after architecture as decribed.